AN IDEAL PHOTO SPOT

 An unmissable memory of your holiday in Albi, the photo of the Old Alby House will be a highlight in your album!
 It is one of the most beautiful houses in the historic centre.
-Choose your angle well, you can include the imposing bell tower of Saint Cecilia’s Cathedral in the background.
+Choose your angle well, you can include the imposing bell tower of the Sainte-Cécile Cathedral in the background.

 A MEDIEVAL HOUSE

-This brick and timber framed house has retained the characteristics of an old medieval house of the historic centre: half-timbering, corbelling to gain more surface area, and an open-air attic ‘the soleilhou’… It appears on a bend of the discovery tour, at the heart of intertwining narrow streets, with the backdrop of the omnipresent cathedral.
+This brick and timber framed house has retained the characteristics of an old medieval house in the historic centre: half-timbered and corbelled to gain more surface area plus an open-air attic called ‘the soleilhou’ (pronounced "the solayoo"...).
+The house is situated in the heart of intertwining narrow streets, with the backdrop of the omnipresent cathedral.
 The ground floor is reminiscent of old stalls and a staircase leads to the upper floors, where there is a permanent exhibition on the youth of the Albi painter, Henri de Toulouse-Lautrec.
 The Berbie Palace houses the collections of this world-famous painter.
 The second floor is a video room dedicated to temporary exhibitions.

 ALBI HERITAGE HISTORY INFORMATION POINT

-The ‘Albi Heritage’ association has a history information point open to the public.
-This site has retained is charm despite major renovation works in 1971.
-This 12th century district owes its survival to work by ‘The Association for the Safeguarding of Old Alby’ which saved it from demolition.
+The ‘Albi Heritage’ Association has a history Information Point open to the public.
+The site has retained is charm despite major renovation works in 1971.
+This district from the 12th century owes its survival to work by ‘The Association for the Safeguarding of Old Alby’ which saved it from demolition.

 Monday afternoon - Saturday